 The ‘Terrible’ Matriarch

-The grandmother plays a pivotal role in pressing the story further.
+The grandmother plays a pivotal role in pressing A Terrible Matriarchy further.
 A strong matriarch that is a victim of her own spinning, the grandmother holds a tight leash on all her family members and the nearest clan.
 The compartmentalization of the gender that she enforces reflects her own childhood and the torments she faced in a male-centric colonial India.
 As Dielieno comes of age, she understands that her oppression might not have been a direct by-product of the ‘terrible’ matriarch.
 Vibano’s thoughts on empowering a female child led to her beliefs of not giving them proper education or freedom.
-For her empowering a female child was to make them learn the chores of house that would lead to them becoming dutiful wives and mothers.
+For her empowering a female child was to make them learn the chores of the house that would lead to them becoming dutiful wives and mothers.
 Dielieno who is against these beliefs comes to terms with her grandmother when Vibano, on her deathbed, asks her not to hold any grudges.

 Kire’s work brings about conflict and gender in Nagaland with a powerful and engrossing tale.
-The history and culture of the Angami society that has through years believed that men are superior than women brings about a soul-touching story of women of three generations that are not only stuck in the vicious circle of patriarchy but also in some way internalize it, making them victims of their own doings.
+The history and culture of the Angami society that has through years of belief that men are superior to women bring about a soul-touching story of women of three generations that are not only stuck in the vicious circle of patriarchy but also in some way internalize it, making them victims of their own doings.
 Along with their subjugation, readers also get a taste of the lost identity that the citizens of this exotic state face.
-The prime example is the mother of Dielieno who plays a passive character in the story- she doesn’t have an identity including no name to herself, her story is narrated in fragments and not only is she suppressed by her husband but also Vibhano.
+The prime example is the mother of Dielieno who plays a passive character in the story- she doesn’t have an identity including no name herself, her story is narrated in fragments and not only is she suppressed by her husband but also Vibhano.

 “This is more usual with those who die young.
 They want so desperately to live out their life to the full and when their lives are cut short, they try to find other ways to return.”

-P.S. : Many people skip the author’s note but it is very important in this book.
+P.S.: Many people skip the author’s note but it is very important in this book.
 Please read it.